Twinkle twinkle little star in C major

 4.7 instructor rating • 6 courses • 32,385 students

 Learn more from the full courseLearn piano or keyboard from scratch - Complete piano course

 Piano lessons/ keyboard lessons for beginners.
-Complete piano course,reading music, improvisation, music theory, chords.
+Play piano by ear, chords, reading music, improvisation, music theory

 - Complete beginners will be taken to an intermediate (or even higher) level of piano playing with a thorough understanding of music theory.

-- You will learn all the chords on the piano that will allow you to play all the songs you want.
+- You will master all the chords on the piano that will allow you to play all the songs you want.

-- You will learn to read music, so that you can play from lead sheets, chord sheets and sheet music.
+- You will know how to read music, so that you can play from lead sheets, chord sheets and sheet music.

 - You will start to improvise using the pentatonic and blues scales.